nadavme/CompilerByRegex-oo6/README.md

 methods, and booleans that indicates its status(isInitialized?, isTrue?) and to checks some part of the code.The second, is for verify the code carefully, and throw exceptions if the code is illegal.
 A crucial part of those two over-code procedures is done by the regex mechanism.
 We used it to bound scopes, we used it to validate the legality of the scope.
-We chose to define a regex class that holds al the expressions, and divides the expressions to short one, so its more readable and make sense of what match we look for in the code.
+We chose to define a regex class that holds all the expressions, and divides the expressions to short one, so its more readable and make sense of what match we look for in the code.
 So, after "parsing" the scope, we "create" them by factories(there is one for each type) and checks their correctness. therefore, there can be many of errors types, so each sub-package like "method" or "variable" holds its own exception